• Skip to main content

 Easy Vegan Irish Soda Bread With Raisins (No Caraway Seeds)

-It's an extremely easy recipe as there's no kneading and the bread dough doesn't need to rise as a yeast bread would.
-It's made with simple ingredients that you probably already have on hand.
+• No kneading: It's an extremely easy recipe as there's no kneading and the bread dough doesn't need to rise as a yeast bread would.

 This easy recipe uses simple ingredients that you probably already have at home.